5 Offices in Scotland

 A trust deed is a form of personal insolvency and involves a formal agreement between an individual facing serious debt problems and their creditors.
 Trust deeds were created as an alternative to sequestration (bankruptcy) in instances where individuals find themselves unable to pay back large amounts of unsecured debts.

 Only available in Scotland, trust deeds are designed to provide indebted individuals a chance of a fresh financial start.
 The terms of a trust deed are crafted in a way that should mean all parties involved are satisfied and that a debt repayment plan can be affordably maintained over a specified period of time.
+Your Scotland Debt Solutions adviser can provide the debt help and advice you need to see whether a trust deed could help you.

 A trust deed will typically last for a period of four years and is an agreement made between your creditors and yourself and administered with the help of a Trustee.
 The Trustee has to be a fully licensed insolvency practitioner.